tabatkins/kdlpy/README.md

 `doc.getAll(("my-tag", ...))` would return all nodes whose tag is "my-tag", regardless of the node name.
 `doc.getAll(re.compile(r"-"))` would return all nodes whose name starts with "-".
 Etc.

+### `ValueKey`

+Similarly to `NodeKey`, a few things take a `ValueKey` to match against values, based on its tag and/or type.

+Like `NodeKey`, `ValueKey` can be a single value, matching against the value's tag, or a tuple of two values, matching against the tag and its type.

+The predicate matching against the tag is identical to `NodeKey`.

+The predicate matching against the type can either be `...` to match any type, or the same sort of argument you'd pass as the second argument to `isinstance()`.

+For example,
+a `"foo"` key would match any values with the tag "foo", like `(foo)1` or `(foo)"bar"`.
+A `(..., kdl.Numberish)` will match any value that's a "number" type: a Hex, Octal, Binary, or Decimal.
+Etc.